 UCLA's retaliation against Enstrom became apparent in December 2009, when he received a financial review of his various research funds.
 Enstrom discovered that UCLA had cut off his salary fund and charged his salary to his research funds without his knowledge or permission, causing his research funds to be overdrawn.
 Enstrom asked for but has not received a full accounting of UCLA's disbursements of his funds.

 Enstrom was not told about these changes until it was too late.
-In February 2010, Environmental Health Sciences Chair Richard J. Jackson informed Enstrom that since his research funds were overdrawn, UCLA was laying him off.
+In February 2010, Environmental Health Studies Chair Richard J. Jackson informed Enstrom that since his research funds were overdrawn, UCLA was laying him off.
 Enstrom countered that UCLA had reasonable ways of resolving the issue, and UCLA officials appear to have abandoned this initial attempt at severing Enstrom's employment.

-On June 9, 2010, however, Enstrom learned of further retaliation after the EHS faculty (including Froines) voted not to rehire him because "your research is not aligned with the academic mission of the Department."
+On June 9, 2010, however, Enstrom learned of further retaliation after the EHS faculty (including Froines) voted not to rehire him, telling him that "your research is not aligned with the academic mission of the Department."
 The faculty also told Enstrom that he had not met EHS' vague and previously unmentioned "minimum requirements."
 He was again "indefinitely laid off" effective June 30, 2010, but the layoff timeline violated UCLA's policy requirement of 60 days' notice.